keptn/spec/shipyard.md

   * `functional`
   * `performance`

-* **Approval Strategy** (Draft): The approval strategy specifies the kind of approval, which is required before promoting an artifact into the next stage.
+* **Approval Strategy**: The approval strategy specifies the kind of approval, which is required before promoting an artifact into the next stage.
 The approval strategy can be defined based on the evaluation result `pass` and `warning`.
 Keptn supports the following approval strategies for the evaluation results `pass` and `warning`:
   * `automatic`: The artifact is promoted automatically.
   * `manual`: The user is asked for approval.